 High-contrast and big enough even for an elderly person to read them at a passing glance, the hands also feature strips of some luminous compound that, accompanied by luminous strips on the applied hour markers, makes the new device readable in a dark room.
 However, if you plan to use the feature during a particularly boring movie, you will probably be a bit disappointed since the strips will not be bright enough for your eyes blinded by the silver screen.

-Talking of dials, I can’t help but state my affection to the color scheme of this particular version (offered under reference number AL-750SG4E6B).
+Talking of dials, I can’t help but state my affection for the color scheme of this particular version (offered under reference number AL-750SG4E6B).
 While the combination of inverted colors (or rather shades of grey as in this particular case) is rather common, it is the third ingredient -the textures- that make it truly shine.
 If only they chose a bit lighter tone for the pointers on chronograph totalizers, I would be able to call this dial perfect.

 Compared to their recent Heritage Pilot, the new timepiece is not just modest, but can almost be considered small (especially by those persons that got used to heroically proportioned accessories that were introduced during the last decade).

 As you have probably already noticed, the usual tachymeter was replaced with a telemeter scale (an indicator that makes it easier to calculate the distance to some loud event based on the speed of sound).
-While as useless for all things practical, it is at least not as common.
+While useless for all things practical, it is at least not as common.

 Build quality: 4.5/5